pablodcruz/20251110-data-foundation/testing-draft.md

 # Summary

+* Automated tests are critical in data and AI projects to protect metrics, preprocessing, ETL steps, and model interfaces from subtle bugs.
-* Python supports two major testing styles: the built-in `unittest` framework and the third-party `pytest` framework.
+* Python provides two major testing frameworks:

-* `unittest` uses classes, setup methods, and many assertion helper methods.
+  * **`unittest`** – built in, class-based, uses assertion methods.
-* `pytest` uses simple functions, plain `assert`, and a powerful fixture system.
+  * **`pytest`** – external, function-based, uses simple `assert`, fixtures, and parametrization.
-* Both frameworks support automatic test discovery based on naming conventions.
+* `unittest` tests often live in classes that inherit from `unittest.TestCase`, with methods beginning with `test_`.
+* pytest tests are plain functions; fixtures and `@pytest.mark.parametrize` make it easy to test many data scenarios.
-* Tests can be run through `python -m unittest` or `pytest`, depending on the framework used.
+* Both frameworks can be run from the command line and integrated into CI/CD pipelines.
-* Automated testing is essential for catching bugs, preventing regressions, and supporting CI/CD pipelines.
+* A clear `tests/` folder structure keeps growing data/ML projects maintainable and testable.

 </details>